 The Role of the ACP/SDMSI Faculty

-As Respecting Choices® (RC) sought ways to transfer the knowledge and skills in creating successful advance care planning (ACP) program dissemination and sustainability, it identified the need to mentor individuals to assume an expert leadership role after initial implementation services have been provided by RC.
+As Respecting Choices® sought ways to transfer the knowledge and skills in creating successful advance care planning (ACP) program dissemination and sustainability, it identified the need to mentor individuals to assume an expert leadership role after initial implementation services have been provided by Respecting Choices.

 ACP/SDMSI Faculty provide leadership for program development and system-wide implementation of ACP across health systems to meet strategic objectives, which include: